mxwtd/mxwtd/README.md

 ## About Me

 I'm a fullstack developer with a passion for learning and building things.
-I'm currently working on a few projects, including a Financial Literacy app and a AI powered code explainer.
+I'm currently working on a few projects, including a Family Financial planning app and a AI powered code explainer.

 I'm always looking for new opportunities to learn and grow, reach out anytime!